Willem Linnig the Elder: Life

+Willem Linnig the Elder and his son Willem Linnig the Younger were among a large number of Antwerp artists who established the Association of Antwerp Etchers (Vereeniging der Antwerpsche etsers, l'Association des aquafortistes anversois) in 1880.
+The Vereeniging would publish an annual album containing graphic works of its members.

 Linnig died in Antwerp on 8 August 1885.

 Work

 Willem Linnig was a painter and etcher whose main subject matter was history and genre scenes.
 Linnig's paintings show the influence of the style and subject matter of his teacher Jan August Hendrik Leys.
-Leys had made a name with his meticulously painted historical scenes recounting major events from Belgium's national history, which were regarded as a key to the country’s national identity.
+Leys had made a name with his meticulously painted historical scenes recounting major events from Belgium's national history, which were regarded as a key to the country's national identity.
 In addition, Leys painted genre scenes inspired by 17th century genre painting.

 Willem Linnig did not paint historical events like his master but was a faithful follower of Leys in his return to the themes and style of Flemish and Dutch genre painting of the 17th century.
 His works were able to reconstruct with scrupulous application the atmosphere of 17th century Antwerp.
 He had a preference for indoor scenes such as taverns, cottages, artist's workshops and bourgeois dwellings.